khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 ## Interactive states

-Color changes can be combined with other visual signifiers to emphasize user actions.
+Color changes can be used to emphasize user actions.
+When used, they must be combined with other visual feedback.
+For example, `:focus` color changes are normally accompanied with our standard focus ring.

 Generally:

-- `:hover` colors become 2 steps darker.
+- `:hover` colors become two steps darker than the color at rest.
-- `:focus` colors become 2 steps darker, matching `:hover` colors.
+- `:focus` colors become two steps darker, matching `:hover` colors.
-- `:active` colors become an additional 2 steps darker (4 total).
+- `:active` colors become an additional two steps darker (four total).
-- Where there are not enough steps to follow this pattern, prioritize `:hover` and `:focus` becoming 2 steps darker.
+- Where there are not enough steps to follow this pattern, prioritize `:hover` and `:focus` becoming two steps darker.

-Color should never be the only visual means of communicating information ([WCAG 1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color)).
+Always use other visual signifiers when  Colour should never be the only visual means of communicating information ([WCAG 1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color)).
 For example, `:focus` color changes are normally accompanied with our standard focus ring.

 ## Accessibility

+### Text presentation

 At GitLab, we are dedicated to continually improving the accessibility of the application.
 Pajamas satisfies the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast) AA level for normal text.
 Learn more in [Accessibility](/accessibility/a11y).

 - **Normal text** must have a contrast ratio of at least 4.5:1.
 - **Large text** is defined as `14pt` Bold (`18.5px`) or `18pt` (`24px`) and must have a contrast ratio of at least 3:1.

-### Passing level and contrast ratio
+#### Passing level and contrast ratio

 - **AAA** - Pass 7:1+
 - **AA** - Pass 4.5:1+